mportesdev/pictureshow/README.rst

+# coding: utf-8
-Save pictures to PDF either from a command line, or in your Python programs.
+Save pictures to PDF — from the command line, or from your Python programs.

 As a command line tool
 ----------------------